openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

    to attach them

-* the ``linux`` driver relies on the native MPLS stack of the Linux kernel, it currenly requires a kernel 4.4+ and uses the pyroute2 module that allows defining all states via Netlink rather than by executing 'ip' commands
+* the ``linux`` driver relies on the native MPLS stack of the Linux kernel, it currently requires a kernel 4.4+ and uses the pyroute2 module that allows defining all states via Netlink rather than by executing 'ip' commands

-For E-VPN, the ``vxlan`` driver is supported without any particular additional configuration being required, and simply requires a Linux kernel >=3.10 (`linux\_vxlan.py <networking_bagpipe/bagpipe_bgp/vpn/evpn/linux_vxlan.py#L269>`__).
+For E-VPN, the ``linux`` driver is supported without any particular additional configuration being required, and simply requires a Linux kernel >=3.10 (`linux\_vxlan.py <networking_bagpipe/bagpipe_bgp/vpn/evpn/linux_vxlan.py#L269>`__).